Digital Literacy Resources

 Digital Literacy & Related Curriculum Links

-Northstar Digital Literacy Project
+Northstar Digital Literacy Assessment

 The Northstar Digital Literacy Project defines basic skills needed to perform tasks on computers and online.
 The ability of adults to perform these tasks is assessed through online, self-guided modules.